From Me to You

 "From Me to You" is a song by the English rock band the Beatles that was released in April 1963 as their third single.
-It was written by Paul McCartney and John Lennon.
+It was written by John Lennon and Paul McCartney.
 The song was the Beatles' first number 1 hit on what became the official UK singles chart but the second, after "Please Please Me", on most of the other singles charts published in the UK at the time.
 "From Me to You" failed to make an impact in the United States at the time of its initial release.
-Instead, a 1963 cover version released by Del Shannon resulted in the song becoming the first Lennon–McCartney tune to enter the US pop charts.
-The Beatles' original was rereleased in the US in January 1964 as the b-side to "Please Please Me", and reached number 41.
+Instead, a 1963 cover version released by Del Shannon resulted in the song's becoming the first Lennon–McCartney track to enter the US pop charts.
+The Beatles' original was re-released in the US in January 1964 as the B-side to "Please Please Me", and reached number 41.

 Composition

 Lennon and McCartney began writing "From Me to You" while on a coach heading to Shrewsbury as part of the Beatles' tour with Helen Shapiro.
 The title was inspired by the name of the letters section of the New Musical Express, which they had been reading: "From You to Us".
 McCartney noted that their early songs tended to include the words "I", "me" or "you" in them, as a way of making them "very direct and personal" to the band's fans.

 In his 1980 interview with Playboy, Lennon recalled writing the song:

 Before that interview, Lennon had stated, "We nearly didn't record it because we thought it was too bluesy at first, but when we'd finished it and George Martin had scored it with harmonica, it was alright."

 McCartney also talked about rearranging the song in 1964:

 Singer-songwriter Roger Greenaway recounted a story:

 Regardless, the song was regarded by the Beatles as innovative and catchy enough to be released as a single.
 This was one Lennon–McCartney song that the duo truly co-wrote; McCartney described it as "very much co-written".